joshhornby/joshhornby.github.io/_posts/2026-02-17-scope-creep-and-how-to-fight-it.md

 Different stakeholders have different expectations.
 Without clear agreement on what's in and what's out, each stakeholder adds their own version.
 This is why [working closely with your PM](/working-with-product-managers) on scope definition matters so much.

 PMs want to please stakeholders.
 Tech leads want to please PMs.
 Engineers want to solve problems.
-Everyone's drive is to say yes.
-Nobody's drive is to protect the timeline.
+Everyone is pulled towards yes, and nobody is pulled towards protecting the timeline.
 Learning [when to say no](/when-to-say-no) is one of the most important skills for a tech lead.

 "We've already built most of it, we might as well add this too."
 The logic feels right but ignores that adding more makes it even later.